fallwith/resume/james.md

 June 2006 - May 2008
 *Sorrento Valley, CA*

-* Worked on a small, agile team within a large organization to develop and maintain internal and external facing custom web applications using Ruby, Perl, Python, and an enterprise Java based technology stack (based on Struts, JSF, MyFaces, Tomahawk, OC4J, and Oracle).
+* Worked on a small, agile team within a large organization to develop and maintain internal and external facing custom web applications using Ruby, Perl, Python, and an enterprise Java based technology stack
-* Assumed lead development responsibilities for QSRP, an in-house code validation system that compares project contributions at check-in time against a database of known exploits, bugs, and viruses.
-QSRP consisted of roughly 50,000 lines of Python code, a PHP web interface, Berkeley DB, and MySQL.
+* Assumed lead development responsibilities for QSRP, an in-house code validation system built in Python that compares project contributions at check-in time against a database of known exploits, bugs, and viruses
-* Assumed lead development responsibilities for a highly customized Qualcomm instance of Best Practical’s "Request Tracker" ticketing system.
-Pioneered and introduced several significant new functionality enhancements and performance improvements.
-Implemented a built-from-scratch custom packaging and deployment system for distributing the application across multiple load balanced instances.
-Technologies included object oriented Perl, Mason, mod_perl2, Apache2, Oracle, and Solaris.
+* Assumed lead development responsibilities for a highly customized Qualcomm instance of Best Practical’s "Request Tracker" ticketing system built with object oriented Perl

 <br />